ujw0l/takePicWp/readme.txt

 == Screenshots ==

-1. Widget webcam and gallery links
+1. Webcam and gallery links
 2. Camera view with effects applied
 3. All of the images users have uploded in CTC overlay gallery viewer
 4. Admin panel view of plugin